weecology/retriever/docs/pyretriever.rst

 Install Datasets
 ================

-Retriever supports scripts installation into 7 major formats or engines as we call them.
+Retriever supports installation of datasets into 7 major databases and file formats.

 .. code-block::